-- 4. Add 2-3 drops of the DCB101 Phenolphthalein Solution to the transfer medium. - 5.
-Wait a few seconds and make sure there is no color development. - 6.
-If no color development, add 2-3 drops of 3% hydrogen peroxide. - A bright pink color should develop in the presence of blood.
+- 1. Apply distilled water to a transfer medium: blotter paper, filter paper, or a cotton swab - 2.
+Press the transfer medium against the suspect stain to transfer some of the suspect substance to the medium. - 3.
+Add 2-3 drops of ethanol to the surface of the transfer medium - 4.
+Add 2-3 drops of the DCB101 Phenolphthalein Solution to the transfer medium. - 5.
+Wait 1-2 seconds to ensure no pink color develops. - 6.
+If no pink color develops, add 2-3 drops of 3% hydrogen peroxide - A bright pink color should develop in the presence of blood.
 If the color is not pink, the substance is most likely not blood.